hellomuthu23/react-context-example/README.md

         });
     ```

-1. **Add useContext and useReducer hook** to the App: Now that we have created necessary context,state etc, we can add them into the app.
+1. **Add useContext and useReducer hook** to the App: Now that we have created the necessary context, state, etc, we can add them into the app.
    - Create a new component `Poker.tsx` for the poker game and add Context and useReducer hook as below.
 Ignore the errors for `<PlayerList />,  <Players /> , <GameStatus /> and <AddPlayer />` components for now, we will add these components in the coming steps.
     `GameContext.Provider` is the context provider here, any child component under this provider will have access to the context(i.e state and dispatch)